 These particular visitors had come to the park to attend the Yellowstone Association class.
 All of the participants said that they mainly go to Yellowstone to see the natural wonders and wildlife, and to get outdoors.
-One of the participants said that it is important for him to learn something new each time he goes to the park, mirroring the comments of a tourist I spoke with one-on-one, who said that he wants his trip through the park to be like an adventure.
+One of the participants said that it is important for him to learn something new each time he goes to the park, mirroring the comments of a tourist we spoke with who said that he wants his trip through the park to be like an adventure.